 Figure 8.
-CAD schema of SIFIM’s Production Line.
+Computer-aided design schema of SIFIM’s production line.

-Process identified by state machine, so it is possible to match the working state and the process variables.
+Process identified by the state machine, meaning it is possible to match the working state and the process variables.

 Process stability.
 The production line has to work in production mode and not in test mode.